Intrenion/Milcraft/doctrine/strategy.md

 Threaten enemy communications until the enemy must fight at a disadvantage.

 **Outcome**
-You preserve strength while improving the chance of decision.
+You preserve strength while improving the chance of a decision.

 Chapter: Strategy From Fifth Century B.C.
 To Twentieth Century A.D. - The Eighteenth Century - Marlborough and Frederick